 - Bank of America: Flexible withdrawal options, sometimes even custom mixes.
 See our Bank of America ATM limits guide for details.

-- PNC Bank: Recently upgraded ATMs in many regions now dispense $1 and $5 bills.
+- PNC Bank: Many upgraded ATMs dispense $1 and $5 bills in select regions.

-These upgrades began years ago, but banks continue expanding availability as customers request more convenient cash access.
+These upgrades began years ago, but banks continue expanding availability as customers request more flexible access to their cash.

 Insider Tips for Finding Small-Bill ATMs